 The bridge that we are talking about took a slightly different route across the Thames than the suspension bridge.
 It ran from the end of St Peter's Street to a point on the other side of the Compleat Angler, a route also taken by it's predecessors that we know of.
 That is why you may find St Peter's Street called Old Bridge Street in some old documents, as well as the better known alternative Duck Lane.
 Incidentally, St Peter's Street is a name that long predates the Catholic Church of St Peter.
 And Duck Lane and St Peter's Street were in use at the same time for a period, with the St Peter's Street usually referring to the portion nearest where Marlow Place is now, and the bit of Station Road where the mansion stands.
 The location here of the old rectory known as the Deanery/The Parsonage gives food for thought.
 For example you may find individuals refer to property they own, some of which is located at Duck Lane and some of it in St Peter's Street.
 Back to the bridge for now!

 In 1747, the predecessor of the wooden bridge that is the star of this post, was still described as "a good bridge" with a handsome church aside it.
 Forty years later, the state of the wood was starting to worry some.
 "Ruinous" was one description.
 In 1786, plans were made to construct a replacement after a portion of the old bridge had fallen down obstructing navigation.
 It was closed at first for emergency repairs.
 Full of optimism, architect Mr Robert Brettingham was asked to design a new bridge and he came up with a suitable plan.
-Advertisements were placed in the newspapers asking for traders to submit tenders for both the construction of the bridge itself and for the provision of the oak timbers to be used in the same.
+Advertisements were placed in the newspapers asking for traders to submit tenders for both the construction of the bridge itself and for the provision of the heart of oak timbers to be used for the piles and planks and fir timbers for the joists.
 Everything seemed to be going so well but then there was the inevitable hitch.
 The question of who was going to pay for it all had to be settled.
 Many people agreed a new bridge was a good idea but none of them really thought that it was their responsibility to stump up the cost.
 No one could remember when the oldest bridge was built or by whom, which is not surprising given they believed it to be at least 400 years old.
 What they did know is for the previous 140 years, certain men within the town had carried the title of Bridge Warden.
 (They were elected to the role.)
 They were trustees looking after property, the income of which was intended to pay for the maintenance of the bridge.
 But there was confusion about which properties were actually theirs, and who had left or gifted them to the trustees in the first place.
 More importantly they did know that the properties they collected rent from only generated £20 a year, which definitely would not cover the building of even the most basic bridge.
 So two years after the tenders had been sought, not a piece of the new bridge was in place.
 Some thought the sudden collapse of the decayed old bridge was to be expected any day.
 This would be "inconvenient and most peculiarly distressing for the neighbourhood".
 It was feared the bridge was now too decayed for any repair to hold for long.
 Only replacement would do.
 The bridge connected Bucks and Berks so the Quarter Sessions in each county were applied to for assistance, but neither wanted to be pinned down and made to admit that the maintenance of the bridge was the responsibility of their counties citizens.
 They admitted the bridge was essential but said they did not feel justified in committing anyone to pay for it, there being no evidence they had previously done so.
 If someone else had been found in the past to pay for a bridge, why not now?
 It was eventually decided that the structure would have to be paid for by voluntary subscription, supposing enough donors could be found.
 This suggestion is supposed to have been initiated by the Marquis of Buckingham.
 The alternative would be to use a ferry, which would take longer to make the crossing and would be more dangerous, according to the Oxford Journal.

 The new bridge would not be absolutely on the site of the old, but rather next to it because otherwise it would have been necessary to take the old structure down before the new could be built leaving the town without a means of passage across the river.
 Although the bottom of St Peter's was wider then than it is now, it still makes you wonder at the logistics of this.
 Nevertheless the secretary to both the Subscribers Committee and Bridge Wardens, Henry Allnutt, put up a notice to the effect that the old bridge would remain passable until the new was finished.
 A design plan had been decided on, although I am not sure that it was still exactly the same as the one settled on in 1786.
 (It was still by Brettingham, but he had made some adaptions, including the reuse of some of the old bridge timbers.
 It seems some adjustments were also made as building progressed.)
 This was put on display at the Upper Crown on Saturdays between 11-3 in order that would be subscribers could see what they were paying for, and also so that locals could put in a tender for constructing it, the previous bids having long lapsed.
 Anyone who wanted the challenge had until the 17th January 1789 to submit their tender, a process that involved heading to the Upper Crown again to hand the particulars to the ever busy Henry Allnutt.
 The bridge would be made of oak with brick abutments, in all 220ft long and 20ft wide.
 The plan this time was to make the passage arch "40ft further towards the middle than presently" and 18" higher.
 However when the subscriptions were slower than anticipated to come forward, the tendering process was delayed by a month and those who had already submitted tenders were told theirs would be kept unopened until then.
 Nevertheless the bridge was completed in December 1789.
 The following year, the "Old Bridge House" which belonged to the Bridgewardens, was demolished, in order to open up the approach to the new bridge.
 It had been used for at least 20 years as the Bowl and Pin inn at that point.

 Subscribers to the bridge replacement fund include Stephen Remnant (the man for whom Remnantz of West Street is named) Miss Batting, the Duke of Marlborough, Thomas Wethered, William Drake Junior and Senior, the trustees of the turnpike trust, and other members of "the clergy, nobility and gentry."
 Enough donations had been made to allow the building to go on but they did not cover the projected finished cost of the bridge by a long chalk.
 So more appeals were made.
-Altogether £1,800 was raised, so presumably this was enough to pay for the work once Brettinghams revised money saving plan to reuse the timbers was accepted.
+Altogether £1,800 was raised, so presumably this was enough to pay for the work once Brettingham's revised money saving plan to reuse the timbers was accepted.
 The Thames Navigation Commissioners had offered £50 towards the cost for a higher headroom (18") under the navigation arches, as the low arches of the previous bridge was a common cause of complaint by bargeman.

 Note 1: